sphinx-doc/sphinx/Doc-26/library/email.message.rst

 value are separated by a colon.
 The colon is not part of either the field name or the field value.

-Headers are stored and returned in case-preserving form but are matched case- insensitively.
+Headers are stored and returned in case-preserving form but are matched case-insensitively.
 There may also be a single envelope header, also known as the *Unix-From* header or the ``From_`` header.
 The payload is either a string in the case of simple message objects or a list of :class:`Message` objects for MIME container documents (e.g. :mimetype:`multipart/\*` and :mimetype:`message/rfc822`).